Skip to code content (skip section selection)

 (2) Designation.
 Properties subject to these regulations shall be adjacent to, or have immediate access to a major thoroughfare.
 The boundaries follow the major thoroughfares both within the corporate limits and extraterritorial jurisdiction, and in no case extend more than 150 feet from the outer edge of the right-of-way of a thoroughfare.

 (3) Permitted uses.
-All permitted, special, and conditional uses of the underlying zoning district are allowed subject to the specific requirements and procedures for each classification.
+All permitted and special uses of the underlying zoning district are allowed subject to the specific requirements and procedures for each classification and any standards listed herein.

 (4) Dimensional requirements.
 The dimensional requirements of this overlay district shall be the same as the underlying zoning district.